 Want to Save Money?
 It's Time to Power Down

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »I'm always walking around the house turning off my kids' computers.
+Opinions expressed by Entrepreneur contributors are their own.I'm always walking around the house turning off my kids' computers.
 My teen insists this is a waste of time.
 "It just doesn't use that much electricity!" he always tells me.

 Well, maybe not at our house, but at a company with a lot of info-tech gadgets running, the cost can really add up.
 In many parts of the country, electricity rates are skyrocketing.
 In parts of Pennsylvania, for instance, rates went up 25 percent in the past year.

 The good news: There are ways to fight back against high electricity costs.